 1. Observed Scores- These are the raw scores each student received for the Fall and selected End period.
 The colored box next to the scores refers to the percentile group under which each score falls.

 2. End Of Year

 Predicted Score (see below)- The expected End of Year score based on the Observed Growth score. *If there is no Start or End period score, the predicted score is based on growth at the 50th percentile.*

 Goal Score- This is determined based on the End of Year Goal selected in the settings.
-This is based off of the most recent screening score.
+This is based on the most recent screening score.

 How the End of Year Goal affects the report is explained in the article: Group Growth Report - Understanding the End of Year Goal

-3. This is a brief explanation on the report's use and interpretation.
+3. This is a brief explanation of the report's use and interpretation.